 “Welcome on board, tonight we are crossing the channel to France”, now this is sailing!
 A few moments ago you joined your ship and now the skipper is setting off across the seas.
 The promise of adventure beckons, skipping across the waves under a moonlit sky to Brittany, and a festival beyond all others, Paimpol folk music and shanty festival.
 If you’ve a love of music and boats, wooden ones really, then this festival is for you as this is a true celebration of both, as well as the magic of theatre, culture and happiness.

 It has been said that the French do public events better than anyone, and this is true here in the charming old town of Paimpol.
 But you are not the public, you arrive as part of the festival having maybe visited the Channel islands en route, polished the brass and scrubbed the decks in preparation and navigated the English Channel or La Manche.
-You are now a sailor from another land, someone who is part of something huge and ready for a weekend of world class entertainment for the 30th anniversary of the Paimpol festival.
+You are now a sailor from another land, someone who is part of something huge and ready for a weekend of world class entertainment.

 With 160 bands performing over seven stages, this is an invitation to travel across music of the world.
 Sea shanties, Breton music and dance, street artists creates the rare fabric of Paimpol, not forgetting expositions, local food producers and some 200 traditional boats creating the perfect backdrop to the event.